AntonSol919/linkspace/index.md

 3. Users pick their admins, on a supernet.

-In Option 1, our current web, control over content is unilateral.
+In Option 1, our current web, the host has unilateral control.
 The current systems have evolved with one goal: optimal exploitation of their users.
 Everything is permitted to keep it that way.
 **lock-in** the users, and **lock-out** any threat to the platform's place in your life.